sumeetkhatri/QuTIpy/README.md

 ## Examples

 Here are some simple examples.
-More detailed usage information can be found in the Documentation.

 We start by importing the package: